zzhikai/tp/docs/DeveloperGuide.md

 * 1c.
 Email address is invalid

-    * 1b1.
+    * 1c1.
 LinkedOUT shows an error message

       Use case resumes at step 1.

-* 1c.
+* 1d.
 Address is invalid

-    * 1b1.
+    * 1d1.
 LinkedOUT shows an error message

       Use case resumes at step 1.

-* 1d.
+* 1e.
 Job applied for is invalid

-    * 1d1.
+    * 1e1.
 LinkedOUT shows an error message.

       Use case resumes at step 1.